 Importance of APIs

 Considering modern-day B2B usage, a mobile app programming interface can be crucial to incorporate data flows with partner systems and customers.
 The APIs can even add increased flexibility to some traditional types of robust exchange like managed file transfer and EDI.
-Trading documents are a part of dynamic business transactions like PO (purchase orders) like for instance, points to a progression of the B2B e-commerce landscape.
+Trading documents are part of dynamic business transactions like PO (purchase orders) for instance, pointing to a progression of the B2B e-commerce landscape.

-Starting from providing numerous industries by enhancing the speed, consistency, agility and accuracy.
+Starting from providing numerous industries by enhancing speed, consistency, agility, and accuracy.
 Some companies tend to recognize the potential of expanding and integrating application data flows through APIs.
 It enables smoother business process integration across applications in conjunction with various other types of B2B technology.